Titebond Wood Glue Guide

 Why is selecting the correct wood glue important?

 Let’s say you are building a beautiful cherry wood hutch and plan to apply a crown molding at the top edge.
-The best glue for this application wood molding glue because it is designed to be thicker and will not run or drip when applied to the face of a vertical surface.
+The best glue for this application is wood molding glue because it is designed to be thicker and will not run or drip when applied to the face of a vertical surface.

 Some Common Mistakes Using Wood Glue